 College Student Safety: Campus, Dorm and Dating Tips

-Over twenty million students attended American universities and colleges in the fall of 2016.* While this can be an exciting time of newfound independence and expanded horizons, not to mention a great learning experience both academically and socially, it can also bring trepidation and anxiety around safety — for both students and concerned parents.
+Almost twenty million students are attending universities and colleges in the U.S. this year.* While this can be an exciting time of newfound independence and expanded horizons, not to mention a great learning experience both academically and socially, it can also bring trepidation and anxiety around safety — for both students and concerned parents.

 There continue to be many high-profile sexual assault cases on campuses across the nation, bringing much-needed attention to how serious and widespread this epidemic is.
 Beyond a shadow of a doubt, colleges and universities need to make big changes, be held accountable for wrongs they’ve committed, and forge a path that will provide campus and cultural safety.